codepress/admin-columns/readme.txt

 * [Added] Comment Post column added
 * [Update] User Actions columns extends CPAC_Actions object
 * [Update] PHP export columns no longer uses global
+* [Added] Added "Link To" selection field for the author column

 = 2.4.6 =
 * [Fixed] Page Order column is now available on all supported posttypes
-* [Fixed] Time reading columns shows "-"" instead of zero when there is no content
+* [Fixed] Time reading columns shows "-" instead of zero when there is no content

 = 2.4.5 =
 * [Fixed] Estimate Time Reading column will not display a value when there is no content